 4) Norwegian salmon

 Norway exports salmon to over 100 countries in the world, that just tells you how popular and most important how delicious they are.

 An interesting fact, is that Japan didn´t even use salmon to make sushi until Norwegians introduced it to them in the 1980’s.

 Salmon is usually expensive, but if you have the chance of trying them in your next visit, you should totally go for it.

 5) Norwegian heart shaped Waffles

-Another extremely popular food you should try when visiting Norway are the waffles.
+Another reason why Norway is famous, is its delicious waffles, a must try if you visit the country.
 They might not be as good as the ones from Belgium, but they are still delicious.
 Once you try them, you will realize they do not taste the same, but other differences are that the Norwegian ones are thinner and also made with the shape of a heart, which makes it more photogenic.

 They are ofently served with jam and cream as well as a dash of raw sugar.

 Norway is famous for its history and art